The Brief Wondrous Life of Oscar Wao: Magical realism

-The Brief and Wondrous Life of Oscar Wao contains several of the hallmarks of Latin American Magical Realism.
+The Brief and Wondrous Life of Oscar Wao contains several of the hallmarks of Latin American magical realism.
 The novel's plot is intricately bound up with the notion of Fukú Americanus, which is "generally a curse of doom of some kind; specifically, the Curse or Doom of the New World".
-The reliance on Fukú, and its counterpart Zafa gives the novel a fantastical element which show magical realisms part in the plot, as the narrative follows the impact of the supernatural curse.
-This is coupled with other supernatural elements such as the man with no face and the mongoose.
+The reliance on Fukú, and its counterpart Zafa gives the novel a fantastical element which shows magical realism part in the plot, as the narrative follows the impact of the supernatural curse.
+This is coupled with other supernatural elements, such as the man with no face and the mongoose.

-The fantastical elements of the novel take place in both New Jersey and in the Dominican Republic.
-This combination establishes a real world setting for these events which blends the natural with the supernatural, another attribute of Magical Realism.
+The novel's fantastical elements occur in New Jersey and the Dominican Republic.
+This combination establishes a real-world setting for these events and blends the natural with the supernatural, another attribute of magical realism.

-In addition of the fantastical elements of the novel, Oscar Wao also includes a degree of political critique, in the discussion of the Trujillo dictatorship of the Dominican Republic, as well as a portrayal of metafiction, in Oscar's own writing on fantasy novels.
-Both political critique and metafiction are typical features of Magical Realism.
+In addition to the fantastical elements of the novel, Oscar Wao also includes a degree of political critique in the discussion of the Trujillo dictatorship of the Dominican Republic and a portrayal of metafiction in Oscar's writing on fantasy novels.
+Both political critique and metafiction are typical features of magical realism.

-Díaz also hints at the novels Magical Realist elements by claiming that Fúku was popular in places like Macondo, which is the fictional setting for One Hundred Years of Solitude by Gabriel Garcia Marquez, which is seen as one of the most prominent Latin American Magical Realist novels.
+Díaz also hints at the novel’s magical realist elements by claiming that Fúku was popular in places like Macondo, which is the fictional setting for One Hundred Years of Solitude by Gabriel García Márquez, which is seen as one of the most prominent Latin American magical realist novels.

 Speculative fiction

 The Brief Wondrous Life of Oscar Wao can be used as an example of speculative fiction.
-Speculative fiction is a sub-category of fiction that deals with ideas that are not directly real, but rather imaginative or futuristic.
-The plot of this novel skips from past to present and focuses on different characters' stories at various times to convey the long-lasting impression that Rafael Trujillo's dictatorship in the Dominican Republic from 1930 to 1961 left.
+Speculative fiction is a sub-category that deals with ideas that are not directly real but imaginative or futuristic.
+The plot of this novel skips from past to present.
+It focuses on different characters' stories at various times to convey the long-lasting impression that Rafael Trujillo's dictatorship in the Dominican Republic from 1930 to 1961 left.
 To emphasize the brutality of the past, the novel blends aspects of sci-fi and fantasy with horror as well as popular culture.
 By combining all of these elements, Diaz creates a work of speculative fiction that holds various social critiques.